tommytoyou/tommytoyou/README.md

 😄 We are all, even you and me, powerful, beautiful, extraordinary beings who can bring wonder to the world.

-🌱 I am reviewing the methods and processes of using Python and Django...

  ⚡ Fun fact: Having fun releases endorphins which cause us to live longer.